arkadiko-dao/arkadiko/docs/grant.md

 - Trigger Emergency Shutdown

 ARE governance token holders will receive income in two ways: yield generated through stacking and stability fees, where applicable.

+#### ARE Allocation

+The exact allocation and distribution of the governance tokens is to be determined, but will be following a distribution scheme similar to popular DeFi protocols.
+For example:

+- X% to Arkadiko community members, where X is a significant portion (>50 and <75)
+- Y% to team members and future foundation employees with 4-year vesting
+- Z% to investors with 4-year vesting
+- A% to advisors with 4-year vesting

 ## Scope
 **What are the components or technical specs of the project?
 What will the final deliverable look like?
 How will you measure success?**